ghoomfrog/silili/README.md

 red bird — *lulu kiwi* — *kiwi lulu*

+The ones that come first are more emphasized.

 ### Singular and Plural

 Words are not singular nor plural on their own.
 For example, *kiwi* can mean one bird or multiple birds.
 You can use *un* (one) to mark singular, and double the word to mark plural.